toddaustin07/MQTT_SmartApp/README.md

 - More ufw config info:  https://www.youtube.com/watch?v=9dXdmJCHAGQ

 #### Create key pairs for SSH access
+This is more secure than using passwords, and more convenient once set up.
 1. Setup Pi directory
 ```
 mkdir ~/.ssh && chmod 700 ~/.ssh